facebook/wangle/README.md

 <p><strong>childHandler(AcceptorFactory)</strong></p>

-<p>Previously facebook had lots of code that used AcceptorFactories instead of Pipelines, this is a method to support this code and be backwards compatible.
+<p>Previously facebook had lots of code that used AcceptorFactories instead of Pipelines, this is a method to support this code and be backward compatible.
 The AcceptorFactory is responsible for creating acceptors, setting up pipelines, setting up AsyncSocket read callbacks, etc.</p>

 <h2 id="examples">Examples <a href="#examples" class="headerLink">#</a></h2>